Skip to content

 In ErgoTree, all runtime data values have an associated type also available at runtime (this is called type reification).

 To serialize/deserialize typed data, we need to know its type descriptor (type tree).
-The data serialization procedure is recursive over a type tree and the corresponding sub-components of the data object.
+The data serialization procedure is recursive over the type tree and the corresponding sub-components of the data object.
 For primitive types (the leaves of the type tree), the format is fixed.
-The data values of ErgoTree types are serialized according to the predefined recursive function shown in Figure 5 which uses the notation from Table 3.
+The data values of ErgoTree types are serialized according to the predefined recursive function shown in Figure 5, which uses the notation from Table 3.

 Figure 5: Data serialization format